Ways to run it — most install nothing

 .github/workflows/codedelta.yml.
 It references the published Action by tag.Open a pull request

-That's it — free and fully unlocked during the beta (to 31 July 2026), no license, no secrets.
-To run past the beta or bring your own license sooner, add a
+That's it — free and fully unlocked until 31 August 2026 — the free licence is built into the Action, no secrets to add.
+To run past that date or bring your own license sooner, add a

 When a developer opens a pull request, GitHub spins up a throwaway Linux machine, downloads the